bither/bips/spv.md

 1. Connecting to the node, and get version message of the node.
 The version message will including its current maximum block height n to represent.
 2. Calculate the block height m to represent.

-The code logic of light wallet can be like:
+The code logic of light wallet can be 3. like:

 	if n % 2016 < 100
 		m = n - (n % 2016) - 2016
 	else
 		m = n - (n % 2016)

+After get the starting block hash we can sync block chain like.

 3. Send getblockhash message
 4. Receive inv message.
 So we get the starting point block's hash.
 5. Send getheaders message.
 (The getheaders message only need block hash).
 6. Receive block header information and circulation 5,6 until sync to the latest block.

-## Implementation of the analysis

 ### Safety
 We ensure that the number of the block header taken at least 100.
 Light client verifies blocks at least 100, while also avoiding the risk of blockchain branching to some extent brought about.

+# Copyright

+This document is placed in the public domain.